Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Integrable billiard

 \subsection{Rectangular Billiard}

-As example of an integrable classical billiard we consider the 2D rectangular billiard, shown in Fig.~[\ref{fig:RectangleGeometry}].
+As example of an integrable classical billiard we consider the 2D rectangular billiard, shown in figure \ref{fig:RectangleGeometry}.
 The shape is determined by the parameters $a$, $b$, which were chosen to be $a=\sqrt{5}$ and $b=1$.
-The boundary points $\{x_{1},\dots,x_{N}\}$, located in the upper right quarter of the billiard wall, are distributed regularly, with perimeter spacing given by \be d(x_{n+1},x_{n}) = \frac{a+b}{2(N-1)} ~ , ~ n=1,\dots,N-1 ~ . \ee For a given pair of boundary points, we find the behavior of the number of trajectories versus the number of rebounds, shown in Fig.~[\ref{fig:RectangleSol+Error}]~(top).
-The error behavior of trajectories as function of the number of rebounds has been obtained by taking into account $N_{traj}=20$ trajectories corresponding to different initial conditions.
-The results are presented in Fig.~[\ref{fig:RectangleSol+Error}]~(bottom), showing that the error is stable in the regime $0 < N_{reb} <100$.
+The boundary points $\{x_{1},\dots,x_{N}\}$, located in the upper right quarter of the billiard wall, are distributed regularly, with perimeter spacing given by \be\fl d(x_{n+1},x_{n}) = \frac{a+b}{2(N-1)} ~ , ~ n=1,\dots,N-1 ~ . \ee For a given pair of boundary points, we found that the behaviour of the number of trajectories versus the number of rebounds is linear (not shown).
+The error behaviour of trajectories as a function of the number of rebounds has been obtained by taking into account $N_{\mathrm{traj}}=20$ trajectories corresponding to different initial conditions.
+The error was stable in the regime $0 < N_{\mathrm{reb}} <100$ and did not increase beyond $10^{-16}$.
 This is in contrast to an exponential increase found in chaotic billiards.